getyoti/yoti-ruby-sdk-sandbox/README.md

-# yoti-ruby-sdk-sandbox
+# Yoti Ruby Sandbox SDK

-Yoti Ruby SDK Sandbox
+This repository contains the tools you need to test your Yoti integration.